Comparison

 Is whey protein better than plant protein for muscle building?

-How much plant protein equals 30g whey?
+How much more plant protein do you need than whey?

 Can you build muscle on plant protein alone?

-Which plant protein has the most amino acids?
+Which plant protein has the most leucine?